-The preliminary examination includes both a written and an oral examination in which the student's Advisory Committee tests a Ph.D. student's mastery of his or her field of specialization.
-The preliminary examination will be administered during the 5th semester (excluding Summer) by the student's advisory committee.
-The Ph.D. preliminary examination will consist of the proposal described above, a written and an oral examination.
-During this exam, students are expected to demonstrate that they: 1) understand fundamental biological concepts; 2) have gained detailed knowledge of scientific literature in their research area and the ability to critically evaluate it; 3) are able to formulate specific, plausible and testable hypotheses; 4) are able to design controlled experiments that distinguish among competing hypotheses; 5) are familiar with techniques within their discipline; 6) understand the theory underlying the proposed techniques; and 7) can communicate effectively both in writing and in the oral presentation.
+The preliminary examination includes both a written and an oral examination in which the student's advisory committee tests a PhD student's mastery of his or her field of specialization.
+The preliminary examination will be administered during the 7th semester (including summer sessions) by the student's advisory committee; in other words, the student will take their written and oral exams in the fall semester of their 3rd year.

+The PhD preliminary examination will consist of the proposal described above, a written, and an oral examination.
+During this exam students are expected to demonstrate that they: 1) understand fundamental biological concepts; 2) have gained detailed knowledge of scientific literature in their research area and the ability to critically evaluate it; 3) are able to formulate specific, plausible and testable hypotheses; 4) are able to design controlled experiments that distinguish among competing hypotheses; 5) are familiar with techniques within their discipline; 6) understand the theory underlying the proposed techniques; and 7) can communicate effectively both in writing and in the oral presentation.
 Details of the exam format and requirements follow.

-Preliminary examinations cannot be taken until all the course requirements of the Biology Department have been completed and less than six hours of formal course work remain to be completed on the degree plan.
+Preliminary examinations cannot be taken until all the course requirements of the Department of Biology have been completed and less than six hours of formal course work remain to be completed on the degree plan.

 Written exams will be taken during the week starting with the last Monday in October.
-Each student will arrange a time to take the written exam from each advisory committee member.
+Each student will arrange a time to take a written exam from each advisory committee member.
 Exams will be evaluated and returned to the committee chair, who will then forward the exams to the student.
 Students will have the opportunity to discuss any deficiencies in their exams with advisory committee members during the first full week of November.